 Gut microbiota possess the great capability to produce D-amino acids which are applied as nutrients to keep bacterial growth and to control spore sprouting[45].
 In general, various bacterial species could produce racemases that convert L-amino acids to D-amino acids[46].
-Accordingly, higher D-amino acids levels have actually been linked to the mass of gut microbiota[47].
+Accordingly, higher D-amino acids levels have been linked to the mass of gut microbiota[47].
 Interestingly, D-serine suppressed the proliferation of activated CD4 positive T cells and limited their ability to differentiate to Th1 and/or Th17 cells[48].
 Consequently, D-amino acids could be effective in preventing GVHD[49].
 Similarly, it is well known that disruption of gut microbiota-diversity could exacerbate GVHD[50].
 Probiotics and/or prebiotics could also activate the growth of several microorganisms in the gut for health profits of the host[51].
 Remarkably, a low diversity of microorganisms might diminish the favorable effect of prebiotics[52].
 Therefore, elucidation of the structures, functions, and/or activities of gut microbiota in the host might contribute to the safety of various treatment in HSCT.
 Undoubtedly, intervention tactics including prebiotics, probiotics, and/or fecal microbiota transplantation (FMT), directing the gut microbiota could become potential new treatment options for the GVHD (Figure 3).

 PROBIOTICS AS A NUTRITIONAL SUPPORT FOR BENEFICIAL GUT-IMMUNE AXIS

 Gut microbiota consists of a numerous multispecies community that may establish symbiosis with the host, which are defined as constructively functional microorganisms with a health benefit on the host[53].
-The gut microbiota are impacted by many factors such as diet, use of antibiotics, and/or geographic environment[54].
+The gut microbiota are influenced by many factors such as diet, use of antibiotics, and/or geographic environment[54].
 Changes in the microbiota are known to be affected by those dietary and/or environmental factors, which have been revealed to initiate redox signaling within the gut mucosa cells[55].
-Mechanisms of redox signaling might lead to the result of an inflammatory incident.
+Mechanisms of redox signaling might lead to an inflammatory incident.
 Thus, the gut microbiota may be also arrested in a sophisticated balance at this viewpoint.
 Consequently, gut microbiota, reactive oxygen species (ROS), oxidative stress, inflammation, and several inflammatory diseases might be closely associated with each other.
 In fact, perturbations in the microbial balance may be associated with the initiation of inflammatory bowel diseases[56].
 The ROS are defined as oxygen hugging energetic molecules capable of reacting with various organic molecules in a cell, which are also derived from inflammatory reactions[57].
 Generally, living cells reluctantly release ROS for essential ATP synthesis, which may cause DNA damage in cells[58,59].
 Some important physiological roles of ROS include the regulation of enzymes involved in autophagy, DNA synthesis, and/or DNA repair[60].
-Certain degrees of ROS could change the signaling pathways to control mRNA and/or protein expression, which governs the cell destiny either cell survival or death[58,61].
+Certain degrees of ROS could change the signaling pathways to control mRNA and/or protein expression, which governs the cell destiny either survival or death[58,61].
 Therefore, gut microbiota might also govern the cell destiny in some cases[62].
 Understanding redox regulation of physiological processes seems to be important for developing therapeutic approach with gut microbiota.
 In addition, patients who undergo HSCT are often suffering from nutritional deficiencies with weight loss possibly due to treatment side effects[63].
 Accordingly, nutritional support after the HSCT for the beneficial gut microbiota has become a strategic aspect to be considered.